ExplicITConsulting/ExplicITConsulting.github.io/search.md

                 return;
             }

-            // Report the search to Matomo, including the search result count if (typeof _paq !== 'undefined') {
-                _paq.push(['trackSiteSearch',
-                    query, // The search keyword
-                    false, // Search category (optional, set to false) false // The number of results shown to the user (optional, set to false) ]);
-            }

             // Perform the search with advanced options const rawResults = index.search(query, {
                 limit: 99, // Limit the number of results